xdoko01/pgRPG/README.md

   - [ ] pygame.Vector2 to be used everywhere where possible
   - [ ] Try to implement `move_to` command as a `btree` rather then encapsulate all logic and path points into the command itself.
 Then compare those 2 approaches.
   - [ ] Write more mocs to components and managers
-  - [ ] Consolidate the packages so instead of the `from pyrpg.core.ecs.components.new.position import Position, PositionMock` we can import as `from pyrpg.core.ecs.components import Position, PositionMock`
+  - [ ] Consolidate the packages so instead of the `from pgrpg.core.ecs.components.new.position import Position, PositionMock` we can import as `from pgrpg.core.ecs.components import Position, PositionMock`
   - [ ] In case of error, load some mock - test map instead of real map, test sound instead of real sound, test model instead of real model, test AI instead of real AI
   - [ ] Change of map rendering - do not always generate all the tiles from scretch but - re-use the pane and only draw the tiles that are new + re-draw the animated tiles if needed.
   - [ ] How to solve the problem when AI follows some path and is attacked?
 The easier way is probably to reset the BT as a part of event handler, not sure.